 Draw!

 In Vanuatu, the Europeans were sent away when the country became independent.
-Although they share the same base, each island seems to have its identity and traditions.
+And although they share the same base, each island in the archipelago seems to have its own identity and traditions.

 In the south of the main island of New Caledonia, there is a mixed population of Kanaks (with Melanesian origins) and Caldoches (those who’ve been in New Caledonia for many generations but whose ancestors were Europeans).
 When you travel to the Loyalty Islands in New Caledonia, the lands are still owned by the Kanak tribes and their culture has been protected.